yeyan/ml-blog/site/content/posts/deep-learning/index.md

 \end{aligned}
 $$

-We can also illustrate the idea in Python:
+We can also illustrate the idea in plain Python:

 {{<highlight py>}}
 from torch.nn import functional as F